-State v.
-Ramsay
+State of Vermont v.
+John Ramsay

-STATE of Vermont
+State of Vermont

-June 14, 1985.
+June 14, 1985

-Reargument Denied July 16, 1985.
+Motion for Reargument Denied July 16, 1985

-Mickenberg, Dunn, Sirotkin & Kupersmith, Burlington, for defendant-appellant.
+Mickenberg, Dunn, Sirotkin & Kupersmith, Burlington, for Defendant-Appellant.

 I.

 Defendant was convicted of two counts of simple assault.
-The first count charged that defendant had assaulted his wife on January 29, 1982, by "jabbing her hands with a paring knife."
-The second count charged him with "kicking and slapping her body" on January 30, 1982.
+The first count charged that defendant had assaulted his wife on January 29, 1982, by “jabbing her hands with a paring knife.”
+The

 Defendant claims that these charges are barred on double jeopardy grounds, because the court had previously dismissed charges that he had “caused bruises and abrasions by striking [his wife] with a spiked dog collar and a hammer” on January 31, 1982.

 Defendant points out that the new charges against him were filed with an affidavit that was substantially identical to the one filed in the earlier case.
-He argues that the affidavit in the January 31 "dog collar" assault case, reciting the January 29 "paring knife" and January 30 "kicking and slapping" assaults, had forced him to prepare a defense in the first case against charges of all three assaults.
+He argues that the affidavit in the January 31 “dog collar” assault case, reciting the January 29 “paring knife” and January 30 “kicking and slapping” assaults, had forced him to prepare a defense in the first case against charges of all three assaults.
 He contends that rulings in three Vermont cases, State v.
 Phillips, 142 Vt.
 283, 455 A.2d 325 (1982); State v.
 Burclaff, 138 Vt.
 461, 418 A.2d 38 (1980); State v.
 Christman, 135 Vt.
-59, 370 A.2d 624 (1977), required him to rely upon the entire affidavit in determining *18 the scope of the charges against him.
-We disagree.
+59, 370 A.2d 624 (1977), required him to rely upon the entire

-In two of the cases cited, Burclaff, supra, and Christman, supra, this Court observed that use of an affidavit to cure minimal defects in informations did not violate federal or state constitutional requirements that a defendant be informed of the nature of the charge with sufficient particularly to permit preparation of his defense.
+In two of the cases cited, Burclaff, supra, and Christman, supra, this Court observed that use of an affidavit to cure minimal defects in informations did not violate federal or state constitutional requirements that a defendant be informed of the nature of the charge with sufficient particularity to permit preparation of his defense.
 In State v.
-Phillips, supra, 142 Vt. at 289-90, 455 A.2d at 328-29, the information had merely recited statutory language without identifying which facts, in an affidavit containing a "morass" of factual assertions, comprised the violations; this ambiguity required defendant to "sort out" at her peril the acts that supported the alleged crimes.
-These cases do not support defendant's claim of double jeopardy.
-The information in defendant's earlier trial specified the January 31 "dog collar" assault.
+Phillips, supra, 142 Vt. at 289-90, 455 A.2d at 328-29, the information had merely recited statutory language without identifying which facts, in an affidavit containing a “morass” of factual assertions, comprised the violations; this ambiguity required defendant to “sort out” at her peril the acts that supported the alleged crimes.
+These cases do not support defendant‘s claim of double jeopardy.
+The information in defendant‘s earlier trial specified the January 31 “dog collar” assault.
 That information was neither ambiguous nor technically flawed, and it permitted defendant to determine exactly the specific charge against him—a charge that was distinct from both of the charges filed in the second case.

 Defendant also argues for collateral estoppel of identical issues litigated and lost by the State in the first case.
 He claims that, because the court dismissed the first case after concluding that the identity of defendant as the assailant was not sufficiently shown, the State was estopped to identify defendant as the assailant in the second case.
 We again disagree.